Shreya1367/AppliedProject_3js/README.md

 A 3D animation project created using [Three.js](https://threejs.org/) and developed in **Visual Studio Code**.
 This project demonstrates the use of Three.js to create dynamic, interactive 3D animations rendered in a web browser.

+## **Brief Introduction of the Project**

+It's a 3D animated movie created using threejs.
+I have named it "Legacy" beacause i've tried to create a learning legacy while working on this project.
 ---

 ## **Features**